 I have chosen not to include a table for the advice from the habit breakers.
 This is due to the fact that the overall graduation is concerned with measure of time.
 An example of graduation, in the sub category measure of time is ‘Dem vil vi fra nu af nu slukke på væggen’ (Line 4).
-Generally, the Graduation, measure of time is used to describe how the participants in the Great Climate test after joining the programme have learned to make savings by remembering to turn of the light, turn of electrical installations and machines when they do not use them.
-Moreover, the measure of time is also used to express that since they have joined the Great Climate test they have learned the value of being more considerate in connection with their consumptions of energy thus making them turn of any unnecessary use of installations.
+Generally, the Graduation, measure of time is used to describe how the participants in the Great Climate test after joining the programme have learned to make savings by remembering to turn off the light, turn off electrical installations and machines when they do not use them.
+Moreover, the measure of time is also used to express that since they have joined the Great Climate test they have learned the value of being more considerate in connection with their consumptions of energy thus making them turn off any unnecessary use of installations.

 Generally, the three texts are characterized by containing a high level of Graduation in the categories Force and Focus.
 The Graduation is primarily used to either sharpen or intensify the description of the climate initiatives and the background for these initiatives.
 Moreover, there are examples of Force, measure of time.
 Measure of time is used to illustrate a time dimension which can be used either positively or negatively.
 An example of a positive measure of time is ‘Gennem mange år som Grøn Kommune (…)’ (Text two line 7-8).
 The use of measure of time in this context is positive as GCB by using ‘through many years’ adds seniority to itself which in the eyes of the citizens may be perceived as positive as it frames GCB as a competent institution with experience.
 Moreover, the seniority adds to the fact that GCB creates a sense of security when it comes to citizen involvement.
 One cannot help but think that citizens are aware of the fact that climate change occurs and may have an effect on them.
 This combined with the fact that GCB, because of many years of experience, gives the impression that the organisation knows what it is doing, which may make the citizens feel secure both because something is being done in order to fight climate change but also, if they should choose to join the fight, this will happen under proper conditions and organization.